 - (1) Directional sign.
 Display area not to exceed two square feet each, aggregate display area per development site not to exceed 40 square feet, except in the villages, where aggregate display area not to exceed 20 square feet, - (2) Internal sign. - (3) Nameplate.
 Display area not to exceed two square feet per business. - (4) Product sign. - (5) Identification marker.
-A single ground sign, display area not to exceed 48 square feet and subject to all other applicable requirements of this chapter regarding ground signs, may be permitted at each entrance from a public street to a shopping center, office park, apartment or townhome development, or subdivision of at least ten lots, only if authorized by the Village Design Review Committee. - (6) Utility sign. - (7) Leased By/Managed By sign.
-A single façade sign for commercial or office building; display area not to exceed 2 square feet, limited to a bronze or brushed aluminum finish (no color), and to only the name and contact information of the leasing company.
+A single ground sign, display area not to exceed 48 square feet and subject to all other applicable requirements of this chapter regarding ground signs, may be permitted at each entrance from a public street to a shopping center, office park, apartment or townhome development, or subdivision of at least ten lots, only if authorized by the Village Design Review Committee. and only as indicated on the approved subdivision plat or site plan. - (6) Utility sign. - (7) Leased By/Managed By sign.
+A single façade sign for commercial or office building; display area not to exceed 2 square feet, limited to a bronze or brushed aluminum finish (no color), and to only the name and contact information of the leasing company. - (7) Sandwich board.
+Each business, located within a local business district, having a direct storefront entrance on the ground floor, and that: - a.
+Faces and is adjacent to the back of a public sidewalk; or - b.
+Faces and is separated from the primary parking area of a shopping center by an adjacent sidewalk; may display, during the opening hours of the primary business to which it is an accessory use, a maximum of one sandwich board, which shall be of sturdy, A frame construction and of a size no greater than 24 inches in overall width or 36 inches in overall height, placed upon that sidewalk within the frontage of the business in such a manner that it shall not: - 1.
+Reduce any sidewalk width, as measured perpendicular to the curb, to less than five feet to allow for continuous unobstructed pedestrian traffic; nor - 2.
+Be placed in a location that will obstruct the view of a motorist or a pedestrian leaving or passing the business or shopping center.